-The compensation for our Chief Executive Officer, Lonnie Smith, for 2003 was comprised of base salary, annual incentive bonus, and long-term incentive compensation in the form of stock options.
+The compensation for our Chief Executive Officer, Lonnie Smith, for 2004 was comprised of base salary, annual incentive bonus, and long-term incentive compensation in the form of stock options.
 The Compensation Committee regularly reviews the performance and compensation of Mr. Smith following the criteria discussed above.
-The Compensation Committee awarded stock options and a cash bonus to Mr. Smith in February 2003.
+The Compensation Committee awarded stock options and a cash bonus to Mr. Smith in February 2004.
+The Compensation Committee awarded an increase in base salary to Mr. Smith in July 2004.